apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 This quickstart project shows a simple example user task orchestration including the use of DMN decisions to generate the candidate offer and timers to skip User Tasks.

-This example also demonstrates how to configure the whole *Kogito* environment using the new *Simplified Architecture* that enable simplifying the communication among *Kogito* services removing the need of events (Kafka/HTTP) between them.
+This example also demonstrates how to configure the whole *Kogito* environment using the new *Compact Architecture* that enable simplifying the communication among *Kogito* services removing the need of events (Kafka/HTTP) between them.
 This can be achieved using the following *Quarkus* addons:
 - `kogito-addons-quarkus-data-index-persistence-postgresql`: enables the *Kogito Runtime* persisting directly into the